Mushymato/MiscMapActionsProperties/docs/furniture-properties.md

 ##### Using DrawLayers with Rotations

-To make a particular draw layer only appear for a certain rotation, use an `Id` with this format (case sensitive): `.*_Rotation.(\d+)` where the number after `Rotation.` is the in-game rotation index.
+To make a particular draw layer only appear for a certain rotation, use an `Id` with this format (case insensitive): `.*_Rotation.(\d+)` where the number after `Rotation.` is the in-game rotation index.
 What number this will be depends on the kind of rotation but usually it starts counting up from 0.

 ### Caveats with Rotations